PDF Generation API with Watermark and Stamp

 Running with Docker Compose

-For a containerized setup, you can use the provided Dockerfile and docker-compose.yml files.
+For a streamlined, containerized setup, you can utilize the provided Dockerfile

 Create a file named Dockerfile